 The Barking Crab

 The Barking Crab’s circus-like, red-and-yellow-striped tent is to the now-glitzy Seaport what the Citgo sign is to modern Kenmore Square: a gaudy, anachronistic landmark we wouldn’t want any other way.
-That’s especially true during COVID times, when nostalgia for simpler days and pleasures reigns.
-So swing by, grab a socially distanced seat at the 1994-founded stalwart, and devour some fried whole-belly clams, fried fish tacos, and other staples—as per Boston summertime tradition.
+Swing by, grab a patio seat at the 1994-founded stalwart, and devour some fried whole-belly clams, fried fish tacos, and other staples—as per Boston summertime tradition.

 88 Sleeper St., Boston, 617-426-2722, barkingcrab.com.

 As with a few entries on this list (see also: Yankee Lobster), Belle Isle is maybe best known for its superlative lobster roll.
 But don’t let that distract you from the wide selection of fried-seafood dinners: Smelts, crab cakes, fish cakes, and scallops, among other options, are all served with French fries, onion rings, and coleslaw.
 Dive in on the waterside patio, which offers some pretty cool views of takeoffs and landings at Logan airport across the harbor.

 The Clam Box